gruntwork-io/terragrunt/README.md

 1. Try to write an item to the `terragrunt_lock_table` with `state_file_id` equal to the id specified in your `.terragrunt` file.
 This item will include useful metadata about the lock, such as who created it (e.g. your username) and when.
-1. Note that the write is a conditional write that will file if an item with the same `state_file_id` already exists.
+1. Note that the write is a conditional write that will fail if an item with the same `state_file_id` already exists.
     1. If the write succeeds, it means we have a lock!
     1. If the write does not succeed, it means someone else has a lock.
 Keep retrying every 30 seconds until we get a lock.